Container Plants that Beat the Heat

 Echeverias

 Echeverias have become very popular container and garden plants, possibly owing to their very structured appearance, water-wise qualities and low maintenance.
 There are many hybrids available on the market and once the collecting bug has bitten you, you will want them all!
 Echeverias tolerate light shade as well as full sun.
 Plants in small containers must, however, be watered regularly.
-Try Echeveria Agavoides.

 The dwarf Aloe ‘Hedgehog’ only grows to about 40cm high, but it looks great in any sized container.
 ‘Hedgehog’ is a hybrid of indigenous Aloe species, bred by a local plant breeder.
 The grey-green leaves are thorny, narrow and arranged in a tight rosette causing them to form a compact, but spiky, ball.
 It grows fast and forms numerous offsets (plantlets) resulting in a thick clump.
 During autumn and winter numerous flower spikes with nectar-rich tubular coral-orange flowers appear.

-Cotyledon Orbiculata (Pig’s Ear)
+Cotyledon orbiculata (Pig’s Ear)

-Leaf-colour and shape varies tremendously with the very worthwhile indigenous Cotyledon Orbiculata.
+Leaf-colour and shape varies tremendously with the very worthwhile indigenous Cotyledon orbiculata.
 Amongst the different forms and varieties, you will find luscious emerald-green to grey specimens often with a red line around the margins of the large, fleshy leaves.

 The white-leaved form with its pale margins is very desirable as a garden ground cover, or for containers.
 The growth habit is so structural and pretty that one doesn’t necessarily need the clusters of bell-like flowers they produce in winter and, in some cases, a second flowering in summer.
 The colour of the flowers may vary greatly, ranging from yellow to orange and pink to red.